Just more senseless jabbering

 In a totally unrelated matter, I’ve discovered that it’s ridiculously expensive to find spare parts for my Roomba (those little robotic vacuum cleaners).
 Mine stopped picking up dirt a while ago because of a stripped gear–too much cat fur–but I never got around to actually doing anything about it until this weekend.

-I think a reasonable price for something like this would be about two bucks, if that.
+I think a reasonable price for it would be about two bucks, if that.
 It’s just a small chunk of plastic.
 But, since it’s a niche product, I expected it would be around ten dollars.
 After some searching, I found it for $11… plus a $5 service fee, plus $12 shipping.
 I swore at the site for a while and kept looking.

 I called every vacuum store in the city with no luck.
 The majority of them didn’t even know what a Roomba was.
 I then tried calling the manufacturer directly.
 My reward for twenty minutes on hold was to be told that they don’t sell spare parts.
 Finally, after more than an hour of searching, I found another site selling the same part for $20, plus $5 shipping.
 Unbelievably, that was still the best deal I could find.